Deepthi-M-181297/SQL-Unique-Problems/README.md

 Problem 4:

 write the query to find users and their productivity time in hours, where productivity time = logout time - login time

+##
+Problem 5:
+write a query to find consecutive days in a given start_date and end_date.